MUNsdh/readthedocs/docs/source/Copper Routing.rst

 Routing Order
 -------------
-Using the trace width calculator seen in 5.1 - Routing Checklist above at 2 oz copper for the respective currents, the trace width can be determined as seen in the table below.
+Using the `trace width calculator <https://www.4pcb.com/trace-width-calculator.html>`_ seen in :ref:`Routing Checklist`. above at 2 oz copper for the respective currents, the trace width can be determined as seen in the table below.
 An important thing to note is in a circuit, different currents go through different sections.
 For example, the current at the power input will be higher than the current after passing through power dissipating components like resistors.
 Higher currents will have wider traces.

 ======================    ==================   ===========
 Trace                      Trace Width (mm)     Current (A)